• Skip to primary navigation

 How to Make Persimmon Pulp

-Technically you can get persimmon pulp from Fuyu or Hachiya persimmons.
-It is easier to get pulp from ripe Hachiya persimmons because it is soft and squishy when fully ripe.
+Technically, you can get persimmon pulp from Fuyu or Hachiya persimmons.
+Getting pulp from ripe Hachiya persimmons is easier because it is soft and squishy when fully ripe.

 For Fuyu persimmons, make sure they are very ripe.
 Peel them, chop them, and remove their seeds.
 Use a food processor to puree the fruit.